drush-ops/drush/commands/make/README.txt

 ### Projects

-An array of the projects to be retrieved.
+An array of the projects(e.g. modules, themes, translations and drupal) to be retrieved.
 Each project name can be specified as a single string value.
 If further options need to be provided for a project, the project should be specified as the key.

 **Project with no further options:**